eclipse-openj9/openj9-website/benchmark/daytrader3.md

 **Test environment:**

 - The persistence layer was ensured by **Db2**, which was running on a separate machine.
-- The workload generator, **jmeter**, was set up on a further machine.
+- The workload generator, **JMeter**, was set up on a further machine.
 - The two machines were connected to the system under test by 10 GB Ethernet.

 ## Test process